rajputmukesh748/ContactMachineTaskInCompose/README.md

 <h2>App Architecture</h2>
-Explain the architecture of your app, providing an overview of each layer and its responsibilities.
-Include the following:

 1. AppController (For define controller class and initialize HILT.)
 2. UseCases (Use for call api or fetching data from DB.)